ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 * The block in the documentation containing Kitchen Sink information:
     * SHOULD contain a text field `example` containing a PHP example that show cases the usage, if the documented method represents a UI-component
-    * MUST contain a field `description` that is a dictionary containing one or more than one of the following text fields:
+    * SHOULD contain a field `description` that is a dictionary containing one or more than one of the following text fields:
         * `purpose` - describes the usage scenario of the component
         * `composition` - describes how the component is composed with other